andreasarnol02/yuk-shorten-link/README.md

 ## Contributing
 Everyone is encouraged to help improve this project.
 Here are a few ways you can help:
-Report bugs
+- Report bugs
-Fix bugs and submit pull requests
+- Fix bugs and submit pull requests
-Write, clarify, or fix documentation
+- Write, clarify, or fix doc
-Suggest or add new features
+- Sugges or add new features

 ## New Feature
 To request a new feature just open on issue page